KristjanESPERANTO/MMM-pages/readme.md

 ];
 ```

+an
-and alternative approach, is to define a fixed MMM-pages config
+alternative approach, is to define a fixed MMM-pages config

 ```js
 modules: [